Archbishop John Carroll High School

 Archbishop John Carroll High School is a four-year secondary school part of the Roman Catholic Archdiocese of Philadelphia, located in Radnor, Pennsylvania, on a 55-acre campus.
+The school currently enrolls approximately 685 students (2024).

 History

 Archbishop John Carroll High School was opened in September 1967.
-It was officially dedicated and blessed on April 28, 1968.
-It was originally two separate secondary schools, Archbishop John Carroll for Boys and Archbishop John Carroll for Girls.
-They were the final secondary schools under the building program instituted by Cardinal John Krol.
-The schools were named for John Carroll, the first Bishop of the Church in the United States.
-The two schools became co-educational in September 1986, assuming the name Archbishop John Carroll High School.
-The school is staffed by as diocesan priests, Sisters of St. Joseph, but majorly lay personnel.
-The current student body numbers approximately 1,095 (2015).
-On April 28–29, 2018 Archbishop Carroll with be celebrating it 50 years as a school.
+It is named after John Carroll, the first Catholic Bishop of the United States.
+In April 1968, the school was officially dedicated and blessed.
+Originally two separate secondary schools, Archbishop John Carroll for Boys and Archbishop John Carroll for Girls were the final secondary schools completed under the building program instituted by Archbishop John Krol.
+The two schools merged and became co-educational in September 1986, assuming the name Archbishop John Carroll High School.
+The school was formerly staffed by the Christian brothers and the Sisters of St. Joseph, but now predominantly by lay personnel.
+On April 28–29, 2018 Archbishop Carroll celebrated its 50th anniversary.

-Academic Program of Study
+Academic program of study

 The curriculum is primarily focused upon college-preparatory with elective classes in the fine arts, business education and computer literacy.

 The following class groupings are designed to accommodate the needs and challenges the abilities of each student: